ehart004/ehart004.github.io/_pages/about.md

   - /about.html
 ---

-Eric Hart is a senior data scientist focused on blockchain analytics, decentralized finance, and algorithmic trading.
-Previously, he was a research scientist in computational neuroscience at the University of Texas at Austin.
-His research concentrated on the neural and computational mechanisms of decision making and working memory.
-Before coming to neuroscience, his background was in business and economics, where he studied quantitative finance and strategic management.
-Research in economic models led him to neuroscience, because he became interested in the underlying mechanisms of valuation and choice selection in the brain.
-In recent years, he has come full circle and builds neuroscience-inspired machine learning models to investigate cryptoeconomic systems.
+Eric is a senior quant researcher working at the intersection of blockchain and AI.
+Currently, he leads a quant R&D team focused on cutting edge DeFi strategies.
+Previously, he was a senior data scientist working in various sectors from AI to hedge funds to neuroscience.
+He has a broad technical background that ranges from finance and economics to neuroscience; the common thread– a passion for modeling complex systems.
+Eric holds a PhD in systems and computational neuroscience, a MS in applied neuroscience, and a BS in quantitative finance.

 ## Interests

-- Blockchain/Web3 & DeFi Analytics
+- Blockchain/Web3 & DeFi
 - Algorithmic Trading & Quantitative Finance
 - Neuroeconomics & Complexity Economics